evolvingweb/puppet-apt/README.md

 * `package_name`: Names the package that provides the `apt-add-repository` command.
 Valid options: a string.
 Defaults:

   * Lucid and Precise: 'python-software-properties'
-  * Trusty, Utopic, and Vivid: 'software-properties-common'
+  * Trusty and newer: 'software-properties-common'
-  * All others: undef
+  * All others: 'python-software-properties'

 * `release`: *Optional if lsb-release is installed (unless you're using a different release than indicated by lsb-release, e.g., Linux Mint).* Specifies the operating system of your node.
 Valid options: a string containing a valid LSB distribution codename.
 Default: "$lsbdistcodename".